abdo-mo/PhotoWall/README.md

 # Photo Wall
-wep app that you can add images by url
+React web app, you can add images by their URLs

 ## Build with
 * HTML